delta3d/delta3d/trunk/delta3d/VisualStudio/utilities/editor/readme.txt

 You'll need:
 -Visual Studio .Net 2003
--Qt 4.0.0, the windows open-source release ftp://ftp.trolltech.com/qt/source/qt-win-opensource-desktop-4.0.0.zip -Python http://www.python.org/ftp/python/2.4.1/python-2.4.1.msi
+-Qt 4.0.1, the windows open-source release ftp://ftp.trolltech.com/qt/source/qt-win-opensource-desktop-4.0.1.zip -Python http://www.python.org/ftp/python/2.4.1/python-2.4.1.msi
--qt4_msvc_patch.zip
+-qt4.0.1_msvc_patch.zip
- (get this from dt_dep_vc7.1_0.4.2.zip inside the ext/ directory)
+ (get this from the Visual Studio dependencies release inside the ext/ directory)

-Building QT4.0 Open Source Version with MSVC
+Building Qt 4.0.1 Open Source Version with MSVC
 --------------------------------------------

 1. Make sure all of the above software is installed.
-   Qt *must* be installed to C:\Qt\4.0.0
+   Qt *must* be installed to C:\Qt\4.0.1

 2. Add the following environment variables:

-   QTDIR=C:\Qt\4.0.0
+   QTDIR=C:\Qt\4.0.1
    QMAKESPEC=win32-msvc.net
-   Add C:\Qt\4.0.0\bin to your PATH if they aren't there already.
+   Add C:\Qt\4.0.1\bin to your PATH if they aren't there already.

-3. Extract qt4_msvc_patch.zip inside the C:\Qt\4.0.0 directory.
+3. Extract qt4.0.1_msvc_patch.zip inside the C:\Qt\4.0.1 directory.
    Overwrite any files with the ones from the patch.

 4. Open a Command window by clicking Start->Run..., and typing 'cmd'